mandeepairborne/samweb/content/demo/index.md

 #### Image

-By default images come with styling, such as round corners and shadow.
+By default images come with styling, such as rounded corners and shadow.
 To fine-tune these, you can use shortcodes with different variable combinations.

 Available variables are: